sostheim/krak8s/README.md

 ## Running krak8s

-As noted [above](#overview), krak8s can run as a static binary, a container image under a container runtime, or in a Kubernetes [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
+The krak8s service can run as a static binary, a container image under a container runtime, or in a Kubernetes [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 Regardless of the runtime environment, krak8s has a number of command line options that define how it operates.
 ```
 $ ./krak8s --help
 Usage of ./krak8s: